0x043/Optimum-Mindstorm-UConn/README.md

 You can find a description of each file in `01 Lap Sim Parameters List REFERENCE.xlsx`

 # Credits
-Originally developed by Jonathan Vogel, who you can reach at jovogel@g.clemson.edu
+Originally developed by Jonathan Vogel, who you can reach at jovogel@g.clemson.edu.
+UCOnn FSAE Fork.